szbela87/insect_wingbeat_classification/README.md

 ## Best Models

-The best models and all the results are available at...
+The trained models are available at [Google Drive](https://drive.google.com/drive/folders/12iuqWp-M6j2zpe57sIWp4lV3N-LJynmD?usp=sharing).
+The `small`/`large` words in the folder name indicates that the small/large *ResNet9* model was used.

 ## About the datasets